Unity Software Inc. (U) Laps the Stock Market: Here's Why

-Market participants will be closely following the financial results of Unity Software Inc. in its upcoming release.
-In that report, analysts expect Unity Software Inc. to post earnings of $0.17 per share.
-This would mark year-over-year growth of 154.84%.
-Simultaneously, our latest consensus estimate expects the revenue to be $447.48 million, showing a 0.21% escalation compared to the year-ago quarter.
+The investment community will be paying close attention to the earnings performance of Unity Software Inc. in its upcoming release.
+It is anticipated that the company will report an EPS of $0.17, marking a 154.84% rise compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $447.48 million, indicating a 0.21% growth compared to the corresponding quarter of the prior year.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.78 per share and a revenue of $1.81 billion, indicating changes of +146.43% and -0.37%, respectively, from the former year.
+For the full year, the Zacks Consensus Estimates project earnings of $0.78 per share and a revenue of $1.81 billion, demonstrating changes of +146.43% and -0.37%, respectively, from the preceding year.

-Any recent changes to analyst estimates for Unity Software Inc. should also be noted by investors.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+Investors should also pay attention to any latest changes in analyst estimates for Unity Software Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Unity Software Inc. is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Unity Software Inc. currently has a Zacks Rank of #2 (Buy).

-With respect to valuation, Unity Software Inc. is currently being traded at a Forward P/E ratio of 54.22.
-This indicates a premium in contrast to its industry's Forward P/E of 30.06.
+Looking at its valuation, Unity Software Inc. is holding a Forward P/E ratio of 49.31.
+This represents a premium compared to its industry average Forward P/E of 29.57.

 The Internet - Software industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 65, positioning it in the top 27% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 56, placing it within the top 23% of over 250 industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.